johndoesthings2026/bamsucks/README.md

 # Bricks and Minifigs Sucks — Public Archive

-**Super neutral public archive of court records, police reports, franchise documents, and related public filings from the Bricks and Minifigs / BAM Franchising disputes involving Reckless Ben (Benjamin Schneider) and others.**

-> **Important disclaimer**: if you are Ammon Mcneff don't sue me please
+>if you are Ammon Mcneff don't sue me please

 ## Do you want to contribute?